Posted in Uncategorized

 🔍 Independently verified security: yearly penetration test

 FileZilla Pro Enterprise Server undergoes a yearly independent penetration test — an externally conducted security audit that validates the server’s attack surface on a recurring basis.
-None of the seven competitors we evaluated publish an equivalent annual third-party penetration test commitment.
+None of the eight competitors we evaluated publish an equivalent annual third-party penetration test commitment.
 For organisations in regulated industries or with active vendor security questionnaires, this is a concrete, verifiable differentiator rather than a marketing claim.

 🏢 Fixed tiers, not a per-server multiplier